-The Master of Arts (M.A.) in Criminal Justice is intended for those planning to hold leadership positions in criminal justice agencies; federal, state, local, or non-profit research; or pursue doctoral level studies.
+The Master of Arts (M.A.) in Criminal Justice prepares students for leadership positions in criminal justice agencies; for research positions in federal, state, county, city non-profit and private research institutions; and for further study in doctoral programs.
 This program aims to help students develop their skills to use research to evaluate the effectiveness of programs aimed at preventing and controlling crime.
-Upon degree completion, graduates will have an understanding of the causes of crime, the impact of law on society and contemporary issues in policing, courts and corrections, as well as a strong understanding of various crime policies.
+Upon degree completion, graduates will have an understanding of the causes of crime, of the impact of law on society and of contemporary issues in policing, courts and corrections.

 The Master of Arts (M.A.) in Criminal Justice is a part-time program offered in an accelerated online format.
 It requires the completion of 30 graduate semester hours (10 courses) which are possible to complete in only 5 consecutive semesters.